psudowe/patchit/README.md

 This is a subset of the scripts used in the experiments for [our BMVC'16 paper](http://www.vision.rwth-aachen.de/publication/00140/).
 The purpose of this code is mainly to illustrate the `PatchTask` procedure and get others started with it.

+The experiments in [the paper](http://www.vision.rwth-aachen.de/publication/00140/) are based on the [Parse27k dataset](http://www.vision.rwth-aachen.de/parse27k).
+The `PatchTask` method allows researchers and developers to pretrain a network in a semi-supervised way.
+We also provide the unlabeled person detections from the full training video sequences on the [Parse27k dataset website](http://www.vision.rwth-aachen.de/parse27k).

 If you use this code, please cite our paper:
 ```
 @InProceedings{Sudowe16BMVC,